alphagov/digitalmarketplace-contained/README.md

 If this is run on the public Internet (e.g. on GOV.UK PaaS), it should be password protected at the very least, also to avoid search engines indexing its content

 ## Architecture

+The architecture priorities simplicity and economy of setup above other factors.

 The single Docker container runs all the apps and backend services.
 The apps code is mounted onto the container so that when the code is changed on the host, those changes are reflected in the container.

 The apps are run via the built-in Flask web server (each app listens on a different port) while nginx, redis and postgres are run as services on the container (no Docker-in-docker).
+The drawback of running the backend services not as individual containers is that it will be more difficult to pin their versions to the ones used on production (as here we rely on the packages available for the single Docker image).

+## Requirements

+Docker

 ## How to run this project

 * Clone this repo

-* Clone the apps' Github repos into mount-for-container/apps-github-repos (if you are using dm-runner you could just copy the "code" directory over)
+* Clone the apps' Github repos into mount-for-container/apps-github-repos (if you are using dm-runner you could just copy the `code` directory over)

 * Build the container: `docker build -t dmp-contained .`